Brampton: Culture

 Several cultural entities in the city operate under the umbrella of the Brampton Arts Council.
 Located in the city is the Peel Art Gallery, Museum and Archives (PAMA, formerly the Peel Heritage Complex), which is run by the Region of Peel.

 The Rose Theatre (originally the Brampton Performing Arts Centre), opened in September 2006.
 The city had expected the facility to generate $2.7 million in economic activity the first year, growing to $19.8 million by the fifth year.
 The Rose Theatre far surpassed projections, attracting more than 137,000 patrons in its inaugural year, which exceeded its five-year goal.
 The arrival of so many new patrons downtown has stimulated the development of numerous new businesses nearby.
 A new Fountain Stage was unveiled in June 2008 at the nearby Garden Square.

-Brampton has six library locations to serve its half-million residents.
-With a ratio of one library per more than 80,000 residents, it has the lowest library ratio among major Canadian cities.
+Brampton has eight library branches to serve its population.

 Festivals in the city include the annual Festival of Literary Diversity, a literary festival devoted to writers from underrepresented groups such as people of colour and LGBTQ writers.

 The Peel Art Gallery, Museum and Archives (PAMA) in Brampton includes a museum, art gallery, and archives.
 Since opening in 1968, the art gallery section (previously known as the Art Gallery of Peel) has exhibited local, national, and international artists, both contemporary and historical from their permanent collection.

 The City of Brampton's long-standing heritage conservation program was recognised with the 2011 Lieutenant Governor's Ontario Heritage Award for Community Leadership.
-In 2010 the city received an 'honourable mention' under the same provincial awards program.
+In 2010, the city received an 'honourable mention' under the same provincial awards program.